Automattic/jetpack/readme.txt

 **Improved compatibility**

+* Akismet: improve caching of all queries for Akismet status.
 * Spellcheck / Grammar: we've made sure the Jetpack feature did not create any error when using the block editor.
 * Twenty Nineteen: ensure compatibility with Jetpack's widgets.